-The best part is that, unlike a lot of the other tools on the market, GetResponse comes fully equipped with other features like landing pages, conversion funnels, and webinars, which give your email campaigns a better shot at being successful.
+The best part is that, unlike a lot of the other tools on the market, GetResponse comes fully equipped with other features like landing pages, conversion funnels, webinars, and chats which give your email campaigns a better shot at being successful.

 ActiveCampaign’s email marketing suite also packs a punch.

 You can use the software to build various types of email marketing campaigns, like triggered and targeted emails as well as autoresponders.
 It also has prebuilt email funnels, which are helpful if you need to set up a campaign quickly, or you are a newbie when it comes to email marketing.